-Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the Port's financial statements.
-The Schedules of Liabilities are presented for purposes of additional analysis, as required by the prescribed BARS manual.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Port's financial statements.
+The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+The Schedule of Liabilities is also presented for purposes of additional analysis, as required by the prescribed BARS Manual.
 These schedules are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements taken as a whole.
+In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.